1278323067/Interpretable-Procedural-Material-Graph-Generation-via-Diffusion-Models-from-Reference-Images/README.md

 ## Dataset

-The dataset we released is available [here](https://pan.baidu.com/s/1G-M5hrVBHZ8QIaoTQV5QEA?pwd=87ix) , which includes images and JSON files (containing the parameter attributes of procedural nodes corresponding to the images).
+The dataset is available [here](https://pan.baidu.com/s/1G-M5hrVBHZ8QIaoTQV5QEA?pwd=87ix) , which includes images and JSON files (containing the parameter attributes of procedural nodes corresponding to the images).

 ![](./assets/image-20250311214057913.png)